How to become a sonographer

 Apprenticeship

-You may be able to do a sonographer degree apprenticeship.
+You could do a sonographer degree apprenticeship.

 Entry requirements